Alex7033/Tip-App/README.md

 It is easy to use and has a friendly UI.

-I made the app using React-Vite from the design shown on [frontendmentor.io](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
+I made the app using React-Vite from the design available at [frontendmentor.io](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).